 2. Washington, D.C

-Few places have as much historical and modern importance layered atop one another as at the seat of our government in Washington, D.C.
+Few places have as much historical and modern importance as at the seat of our government in Washington, D.C.
 Monuments and museums can be found all over the small city, so making an itinerary for the entire family to enjoy will be an easy task.

 3. Yellowstone National Park, Wyoming